BLOG

 Less is more.

 This is what minimalism as a web design trend represents in the design community.
-Instead of making the most beautiful and functional design using as many elements as possible onto the page, you can achieve the same level of beauty by only using the most fundamental ones.
+Instead of making the most beautiful and functional design using as many elements as possible on the page, you can achieve the same level of beauty by only using the most fundamental ones.

 Number of Websites